Michael Holland (musician): The Holland Bros (2013 - present)

 Since 2013, Michael Holland has recorded and performed with twin brother and former Jennyanykind bandmate Mark Holland as The Holland Bros., a musical duo that focuses on a pre-war music mix of covers and originals that cover country and piedmont blues, jugband, folk, and country.
 In 2019, the Holland Bros. appeared in the HBO series The Righteous Gemstones (as uncredited bluegrass musicians in Season 1, Episode 3), and performed at the North Carolina State Fair.

 In 2021, the brothers arranged and recorded a version of The Mermaid with Beth Ditto singing lead vocal for the AppleTV+ series Dickinson.
 The brothers appear uncredited with fiddle player Bobby Britt and bassist Billie Feather in Season 3 Episode 4 as the backing band for Ditto as she performs a portion of the recorded song during one of the episode's scenes.
 Later in the same episode, the band is heard and seen playing a version of Old Joe Clark produced by Michael and released under the name Occoneechee String Band.

-The duo have released three recordings:
+The duo have released four recordings: